cambridge-cares/TheWorldAvatar/BIMCesiumVisualisation/README.md

         4. Blazegraph.jar
             - No configuration is required as this workflow will automate the upload and query requirements
             - If not, download the latest release `BUT NOT Release Candidate` of blazegraph.jar from the Release section on https://github.com/blazegraph/database
+7) If any of the Ifc assets have additional semantic or dynamic data sources eg postgreSQL for timeseries, please add in a custom parameter/value "HasAdditionalDataSource: Yes" in BIM for that asset following the [custom parameters](#tips-for-bim-processing) section
+    - The current workflow will extract the relevant data from the required sources
+    - Note that this approach/code will need to be refactored once there is more data sources
+    - If the timeseries query code has errors with `JPSBaseLib` not found, please follow the instructions [here](https://github.com/cambridge-cares/TheWorldAvatar/tree/main/JPS_BASE_LIB/python_wrapper) to install the `JPSBaseLib` resource in `py4jps` package

 ## Usage
 1. Place the IFC file in `<root>\ifcto3Dtilesnext\data\ifc`
-2. Navigate to the **config.properties** file (`<root>\ifcto3Dtilesnext\resources`) and modify the input ifc file name
+2. Navigate to the `config.properties` file (`<root>\ifcto3Dtilesnext\resources`) and modify the input ifc file name
     - If required, you may rename the namespace and kg server
+        - For repeated usage, please delete the previous triples in namespace if they are unnecessary or delete the `blazegraph.jnl` file for convenience
+    - If accessing a different PostgreSQL database, please change endpoint in `tsclient.properties`
 3. Open `cmd` terminal and navigate into the `<root>\ifcto3Dtilesnext`
 4. Please run the following commands in the `cmd` terminal (from within the `<root>\ifcto3Dtilesnext` directory and with **activated** virtual environment <venv_name>)
+    - Connection to the PostgreSQL server is not always available and is being worked on.
+Please uncomment the `timeseriesquery()` in line 34 if your data require time series.
     ```
     python main.py
     ```
-5. For visualisation, register for a Cesium account to get your own access token and replace it in the index.html file
+5. For visualisation, register for a Cesium account to get your own access token and replace it in the `index.html` file
 6. Navigate the `cmd` terminal to the project's folder with index.html and start a local server
     - Simplest method is to run the HTTP server on cmd terminal
         ```